The courthouse public service counter and public access terminals (courthouse terminals) are open from 8 a.m.- 4:30 p.m.

-will continue to be used.
+services will continue to be conducted by phone and email only.

 to determine if your case will be heard or scheduled to a future date.
 You may also contact the court by email